Looking to help Berkeley Law students get to know your organization or law firm?

 Email Berkeley Law Students

-The CDO will forward suitable messages (e.g., invitations or introductions) to relevant lists of Berkeley Law students.
+The CDO will distribute suitable messages (e.g., event invitations or introductions) to relevant lists of Berkeley Law students.
 Contact Elizabeth Granlund for more information.

 Participate in Mock Interview, Moot Court or Mock Trial Programs